Klortho/config-one-project/roadmap.md

 * Presentation: work on this as you go.
 Don't let it get so far behind.

-* For now, I'm keeping all the documentation for this here, including implementation details that used to be in config-one, for example.
-  Maybe dispatch them later if that makes sense to do

 * First priority right now is to get a working tree display showing how the algorithm works.
 It should animate, illuminate